-Adjusted income and earnings per share from continuing operations ("EPS"):
+Adjusted income from continuing operations and adjusted earnings per share from continuing operations ("Adjusted EPS"):

-The Company believes that modifying its 2018 and 2017 income and diluted EPS provides additional measures which are representative of the Company's underlying performance and improve the comparability of results between reporting periods.
-During the three and twelve months ended December 31, 2018 and 2017, adjustments were made to reported GAAP income and diluted EPS from continuing operations to exclude the impact of restructuring activity, executive severance costs, acquisition and integration-related expenses, purchase accounting effects, pension settlement charges and hearing loss settlement charges, where applicable.
-In addition, during the three and twelve months ended December 31, 2018 and 2017, adjustments were made to reported GAAP income tax expense to exclude certain special tax items.
+The Company believes that modifying its 2019 and 2018 income from continuing operations and diluted earnings per share from continuing operations ("EPS") provides additional measures which are representative of the Company's underlying performance and improve the comparability of results between reporting periods.
+Adjusted income from continuing operations and adjusted EPS are both non-GAAP measures.
+During the three and twelve months ended December 31, 2019 and 2018, adjustments were made to reported GAAP income from continuing operations and diluted EPS to exclude the impact of acquisition and integration-related expenses, purchase accounting effects and hearing loss settlement charges, where applicable.
+In addition, during the three and twelve months ended December 31, 2019 and 2018, adjustments were made to reported GAAP income tax expense (benefit) to exclude certain special tax items.